Back to Blogs

 Ready to experience the power of LevaData?

-Watch our demo on demand and see why leading supply chains around the world rely on LevaData's decision intelligence and supply chain analytics platform.
+Watch our demo on demand and see why leading supply chains worldwide rely on LevaData's decision intelligence, procurement in supply chain management, and direct material sourcing platform.

 Benchmark opportunity for customer marketSub Commodity OpportunitiesPie chart displaying account balance: 70% savings, 20% investments, 10% checking.production dashboard displaying financial data and performance metrics - Supply Chain Analytics